 This isn’t the first time an enzyme has been tested to break down gluten, but König noted that others have not been tested in humans as her study did with AN-PEP.

-A 2013 study in World Journal of Gastroenterology, however, did study AN-PEP on humans.
+A in World Journal of Gastroenterology, however, did study AN-PEP on humans.

 AN-PEP is currently available in the United States.
 It’s produced by the Dutch firm DSM and sold under the name Tolerase.

 Dr. Alessio Fasano, director of the Center for Celiac Research and Treatment at Massachusetts General Hospital, said the findings were not significant.